gerencianet/gn-api-sdk-php/README.md

 // Gerar certificado e chave em único arquivo openssl pkcs12 -in certificado.p12 -out certificado.pem -nodes
 ```

+### To register your Pix keys
+The registration of Pix keys can be done through the application.
+If you don't already have our app installed, click on [Android](https://play.google.com/store/apps/details?id=br.com.gerencianet.app) or [iOS](https://apps.apple.com/br/app/gerencianet/id1443363326), according to your smartphone's operating system, to download it.

+To register your Pix keys through the application:
+1. Access your account through **app Gerencianet**.
+2. In the side menu, touch **Pix** to start your registration.
+3. Read the information that appears on the screen and click **Registrar Chave**.
+    If this is no longer your first contact, tap **Minhas Chaves** and then the icon (➕).
+4. **Select the data** you are going to register as a Pix Key and tap **avançar** - you must choose at least 1 of the 4 available key options (cell, e-mail, CPF e/ou random key).
+5. After registering the desired Pix keys, click on **concluir**.
+6. **Ready!
+Your keys are already registered with us.**

 ## Running examples
 You can run using any web server, like Apache or nginx, or simple start a php server as follow: